 Missouri’s most common natural disasters include severe storms, floods, severe winter weather, tornadoes, power outages, and earthquakes.
 Other less significant disasters include landslides, wildfires, droughts, and extreme heat.

-Between 1953 and 2019, Missouri declared 71 major disasters, of which severe storms and floods happened the most according to FEMA.
+Between 1953 and 2019, Missouri declared 71 major disasters, of which severe storms and floods happened the most according to the Federal Emergency Management Agency (FEMA).

 1. Severe Storms